rsepulveda2/rsa-form/README.md

 Submitting your encrypted form's using AJAX
 ========

-Say that I want to submit a form to the server using a post request to the same controller and action as normal but using AJAX.
-I want the controller to return javascript that will be executed by the client.
+Say that I want to submit an encrypted form to the server using a post request to the same controller and action as normal but using AJAX.
+I want the controller to return javascript that will be executed by the browser.
-(Such as displaying an alert or modifying the DOM on the clients browser)
+(Such as displaying an alert or modifying the DOM.)

 - Add the following javascript to your html or to a javascript file such as /javascripts/application.js
 IMPORTANT: Make sure that you add this code AFTER the call to $(form).jCryption();.
-If you don't, then this routine will be executed first and submit the normal unencrypted data.
+If you don't, then this routine will be executed first and submit normal unencrypted data.

 <pre><code>$("#rsa_login_form").submit( function (){
   $.post( $(this).attr("action"), $(this).serialize(), null, 'script');